murilobnt/moosic-bot/README.md

 *A simple discord music bot written in Python*

 **Moosic** is a bot that born from the passing of groovy.
 It was a fun challenge to embrace.
-The bot have been used in around four servers for a while, and although some bugs are still existent, it works!
+The bot has been used in some private servers for a while, and although some bugs are still existent, it works!

 These are its main features: